 To provide value right away, Gemini Enterprise comes with a set of ready-to-use agents built by Google for common business tasks.
 Key agents include:

-A key part of the platform is the Agent Designer, a tool that lets any employee build custom AI agents without needing technical skills.
 Using plain language, users can define what they want an agent to do, give it instructions, pick which data sources and tools it can use, and set up starter questions.
 This lets people in departments like marketing, finance, or HR create their own solutions without waiting for IT or engineering help.

 How well an AI agent works depends on what data it can access.
 Gemini Enterprise connects safely to an organization’s data wherever it’s stored.
 This includes built-in connections for Google services like Workspace (Gmail, Drive, Docs) and many other systems, including Microsoft 365, Salesforce, SAP, and Atlassian tools (Jira, Confluence).